 Surrounded by rock cliffs and averaging 22 feet deep, spring-fed Centennial Quarry is a great option for teen and young-adult swimmers.
 Take advantage of the diving platforms, water toys and swim rafts while you’re there.
 For people who don’t like to get wet, there are alternatives: the quarry also has a sandy beach, volleyball courts and a basketball court.

-Centennial Quarry is open until Labor Day, 12pm-7pm every day.
-Admission is $6 per person, though 10-day passes are available from the main office at 7060 Sylvania Avenue, and memberships are available online.
-Visit the website atcentennialterrace.org/centennial-quarry, or call 419-885-7106.
+Centennial Quarry is open from Saturday, May 25 until Labor Day, 12pm-7pm every day.
+Admission is $6 per person, although seasonal, 10-day passes and full memberships are also available.
+Visit playsylvania.com/centennial-quarry, or call 419-882-1500.

 Toledo City Pools